0xemrekaya/moovie_project/README.md

 # Moovie API

-This is a RESTful API for managing a collection of movies.
-It's built with Go (httprouter) and uses PostgreSQL as its database.
+This is a sample RESTful API project built with Go (httprouter).
+It demonstrates how to build a modern backend application that includes a PostgreSQL database, with everything containerized and managed by Docker Compose.
+The API provides standard CRUD operations for managing a collection of movies.

 ## Features